 Computation, Technology and Culture (CTC)

-Available in fall 2017, RISD’s newest concentration in Drawing offers an opportunity for deep engagement with a key aspect of research at RISD: the notion of drawing as speculation.
+RISD’s concentration in Drawing offers an opportunity for deep engagement with a key aspect of research at RISD: the notion of drawing as speculation.
 Through studios highlighting the discipline’s fundamental connection to innovation and discovery, students come to understand drawing as both a practice integral to all art and design disciplines, and as an end in itself for the creation of resolved works of art.
 Students are encouraged to think critically about the history and evolving presence of drawing in the world, and consider the evolution of their own work in this context.

 Liberal Arts concentrations